captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 For I have won death before my time.
-But I know I shall see again those that I love – my dear father, and you my mother, and my brother too.
+But I know I shall soon see those that I love – my dear father, and you my mother, and my brother too.

 ---

-I washed your bodies, dressed you for the grave, poured the libations at your tombs.
+I washed your bodies, dressed you for the grave, poured libations at your tombs.
 Oh Polyneices!

 ---

-You know the price I pay for covering your body.
+You know the price I pay for burying your body.
 But in the eyes of the wise what I did was right.

 ---